 Improving the Efficiency of Our Networks

-Effective freight and transport regulation and networks are critical for the productivity, profitability and safety of the Victorian agricultural industry.
+Effective freight and transport regulation and networks are critical for the productivity and safety of the Victorian agricultural industry.

 Improved road regulation